jammehabdou64/new-jcc-express-mvc-app/README.md

 ## Validation

-cc-express-mvc comes built-in validation rules.
+jcc-express-mvc comes built-in validation rules.
 Enabling you to ensure that the data submitted by users is valid before further processing.

 ```js
 class UsersController {